 CONS:

 Many tools to learn: Dryfta offers a complete set of features, so the initial setup feels a little complicated.
-However, most event teams prefer using the tool since it has everything in one place and reduces the need for external apps and extra steps.
+However, most event teams prefer using the tool since it has everything in one place, reducing the need for external apps and extra steps.

-Specific Event Types: Dryfta is built for academic programs with detailed requirements; hence the organizers of general, commercial events may not need those features.
+Specific Event Types: Dryfta is built for academic programs with detailed requirements; hence, organizers of general or commercial events may not need those features.

 Learning Curve for Complex Workflows: Features such as abstract management, review cycles, and role-based dashboards are simple to use.
 However, new users may take time to understand how to make the most of these features.